BBC HEALTH AND SAFETY GUIDELINES

 - The New River Health District's Facebook page

 - Article on the Importance of Social Distancing

 Please be in prayer for all who are affected by this virus.
-This is an international crisis that hits at exactly the same time as the flu crisis.
+This is an international crisis.
 Let’s take all of this seriously, stay safe, and lift our town and the world in prayer.
 Check on your neighbors and particularly the elderly.
 The Golden Rule applies, especially in times of crisis.
 May the whole community see in us the best of God’s love through our care for one another.